Azure-Samples/active-directory-javascript-nodejs-webapi-v2/README.md

     npm start
 ```

-When you start the Web API from Visual Studio, depending on the browser you use, you'll get:
+When you start the Web API, depending on the browser you use, you'll get:

 - an empty web page (case with Microsoft Edge)
 - or an error HTTP 401 (case with Chrome)

 ## Explore the sample

-To call this web API from a client application;
+To call this web API from a client application:

-1. Make sure that the Client app is registered on the same tenant as this API
+1. Make sure that the client app is registered on the same tenant as this API.
 2. Locate  the client app's registration screen, click on the **API Permissions** blade in the left to open the page where we add access to the APIs that your application needs.
     - Click the **Add a permission** button and then,
     - Ensure that the **My APIs** tab is selected.
     - In the list of APIs, select the API **active-directory-javascript-nodejs-webapi-v2**.
     - In the **Delegated permissions** section, select the **access_as_user** in the list.
 Use the search box if necessary.
     - Click on the **Add permissions** button at the bottom.
-3. Update the config of the client app to point it to this Web API
+3. Update the config of the client app to point it to this Web API:
    1. for example, in [this](https://github.com/Azure-Samples/ms-identity-javascript-callapi), open the `App\apiConfig.js` file .
 Then:
-      1. Find the key `Enter_the_Web_Api_Uri_Here` and replace the existing value with the coordinates of this web API, i.e. `http://localhost:5000`.
+      1. Find the key `Enter_the_Web_Api_Uri_Here` and replace the existing value with the coordinates of this web API, i.e. `http://localhost:5000/api`.
       2. Find the key `Enter_the_Web_Api_Scope_Here` and replace the existing value with the scopes for this web API, like `api://e767d418-b80b-4568-9754-557f40697fc5/access_as_user`.
-You can copy this from the **Expose an API** blade of this Web APIs registration
+You can copy this from the **Expose an API** blade of this Web APIs registration.

 4. Use the steps provided in the client app sample's documentation to run the app, sign-in a user and make a call to this web API from your client application.
 Upon an authorized call, the web API will respond by: